Longboarding: History

 The idea of longboarding originated with surfers in Hawaii in the 1950s, who sought to bring surfing to land.
 They made a new kind of skateboard of thick plywood shaped into a smaller version of a surfboard, with trucks and wheels screwed to the decks, and used their surfing moves on small hills.

 In 1970s, a small group of longboarders honed their techniques, and some were profiled in a 1978 SkateBoarder magazine article, "Cult of the Longboard".
 These pioneers saw longboarding as a form of self-expression, and were influenced by surfing.
-Despite the advent of polyurethane wheels (referred to as "thane" by longboarders), longboarding did not become popular in the 1970s.
+Despite the advent of polyurethane wheels (referred to as "thane" by longboarders), longboarding did not become popular until the 1970s.

 Longboarding lived on as an underground sport with home hobbyists continuing to make boards in their garages or strap trucks onto snowboard decks using old Kryptonic wheels from the 1970s or roller skating wheels.

+Randal Truck Company created the first Reverse Kingpin Trucks(RKP) in 1984.

 In the early 1990s, Sector 9 started mass-producing and selling longboards.
-The 1990s new reverse kingpins in trucks made longboarding more stable.

 The Internet has made it possible for small groups of skateboarders to communicate with each other and also gain an audience they might not have had locally, allowing the sport to grow further.
 Silverfish Longboarding was an active message board website during the 2000s and early 2010s before it closed, operated by Malkai Kingston.
 Multiple subbranches of longboarding exist with relatively small but hardcore groups of adherents like slalom, LDP (long-distance pushing/pumping), downhill, dance, freeriding, technical hard wheel sliding and more.

 While diversifying, longboarding has also come back around full circle to embrace more street-oriented tricks and crossover events using ramps while continuing its earlier beginnings in slalom, ditch skating, cornering, and seeking to reach greater speeds.

 Uses

 Transportation

+Longboards are commonly used for commuting in urban environments due to their smoother ride and stability.

 Commuter longboarding uses designs that take many different shapes, including long, wide cruisers as well as shorter hybrid boards.
 Their trucks are designed to be loose to allow for sharper turns.
 It is useful to have a kicktail on a commuting longboard to corner on sidewalks and lift the front of the board when riding off curbs.

 Generally a shorter board, 24–35 in, is used for commuting, with medium-sized 65–75 mm wheels to overcome bumps, cracks and other minor surface obstacles.
-For longer distances, a heavier or longer board and larger wheels will maintain the momentum from a push longer.
 Commuting by longboard can be more difficult in jurisdictions that restrict skateboarding and treat longboards as a kind of skateboard, and longboarders have been cited for unauthorized skateboarding.